 A form poetry prompt every Tuesday, this prompt is great for beginning poets.
 The community is friendly, and it’s big enough that someone is sure to stumble upon your stuff too!
-Excellent instructions are provided, especially since the prompt has gotten popular enough to require a submission form.
+Excellent instructions are provided, and the Mr. Linky curation is easy.

 A seasonal contest wherein authors write something aimed at children.
 There tends to be prizes!
 Thanks to Chelsea Owens for pointing this one out.